 Getting away on holiday can be an expensive business so the last thing you want is for something to go wrong and you are left out of pocket.
 Taking out travel insurance will give you peace of mind but you need to make sure you are getting value for money as well as comprehensive cover.

-There are several websites who offer comparisons across a range of insurers which can save you money.
+There are several comparison websites such as Compare the Market* and MoneySuperMarket* that offer comparisons across a range of insurers which can save you money.
 Make sure you check closely what each policy covers you for and compare like with like when it comes to cost.

 - Cancellation and delay